-Fall is upon us, friends, and that means I need a pumpkin on my porch VERY soon.
+Fall is upon us, friends, and that means I need a pumpkin on the porch VERY soon.
 Even if you aren't into Halloween, picking a pumpkin is an autumnal ritual for many, and the perfect excuse to get outside on a crisp afternoon.
 Fairfield County has more than a few great spots to seek out your jack-o-lantern-to-be, and most places offer activities like corn mazes and hayrides as well as cider donuts and other seasonal goodies.
 Check out our Halloween and Fall Fun Guide for lots of other great info!
 Subscribe to our weekly newsletter and don't miss out on CT fun again!

 Jones Family Farm, 120 Beardsley Road, Shelton, CT 06484, 203-929-8425